chien0507/extracellularEIS/README.md

 - file structure and code for fitting raw EIS data with the RCRC model (as specified in Protocols paper: XX)
   - lookup table must be loaded into ``lookup table`` folder, raw EIS datafiles into ``raw data`` folder
   - then when the matlab code ``NOVA_batch_20240125.m`` is run, TER, TEC, membrane ratio, and resnorm are output as a summary table for each raw EIS sweep in ``FIT`` folder
-- Matlab code for calculating mean absolute error (MAE) on EIS data data (calcMAE.m)
+- Matlab code for calculating mean absolute error (MAE) on EIS data data (calcError.m)
 - Python code for mac and PC to automatically generate lookup tables (20241212_makeLookupTableGeneralizedMac.py and 20241212_makeLookupTableGeneralizedPC.py)

 ## Fitting raw EIS data with RCRC model: